Emin Pasha: Governor of Equatoria

+Relief Expedition

 The Emin Pasha Relief Expedition, led by Henry Morton Stanley, undertook to rescue Emin by going up the Congo River and then through the Ituri Forest, an extraordinarily difficult route that resulted in the loss of two-thirds of the expedition.
 Precise details of this trek are recorded in the published diaries of the expedition's non-African "officers" (e.g., Major Edmund Musgrave Barttelot, Captain William Grant Stairs, Mr. Arthur Jephson, and Thomas Heazle Parke, surgeon of the expedition).

 Stanley met Emin in April 1888, and after a year spent in argument and indecision, during which Emin and Jephson were imprisoned at Dufile by troops who mutinied from August to November 1888, Emin was convinced to leave for the coast.
 The bulk of his forces remained near Lake Albert until 1890, when Frederick Lugard took them with him to Kampala Hill, where they participated in the Battle of Kampala Hill.

 Stanley and Emin arrived in Bagamoyo in 1890.
 During celebrations, Emin was injured when he stepped through a window he mistook for an opening to a balcony.
-Emin spent two months in a hospital recovering, while Stanley left without being able to bring him back in triumph.
+He spent two months in a hospital recovering, while Stanley left without being able to bring him back in triumph.